Tencent/Hippy/docs/en-us/hippy-react/gesture.md

 # Gesture System

 Gesture system of hippy is relatively more convenient to use.
 The main difference is that it does not need to rely on other event components.
-All components including View, Text, Image or various custom controls can listen to click events and touch events;
+All components including View, Text, Image or various custom controls can listen to click events and touch events.

 ## Click Events

 Click events include four types: long press, click, press and finger lift, which are notified by the following four interfaces:

-1. onClick: this function is called when the control is clicked;
+1. onClick: this function is called when the control is clicked.
-2. onPressIn: this function is called when the user starts to touch the screen (that is, when the user presses the finger) when the control is long pressed or clicked;
+2. onPressIn: this function is called when the user starts to touch the screen (that is, when the user presses the finger) when the control is long pressed or clicked.
-3. onPressOut: this function is called when the user finishes touching the screen (that is, when the user lifts his finger) when the control is long pressed or clicked;
+3. onPressOut: this function is called when the user finishes touching the screen (that is, when the user lifts his finger) when the control is long pressed or clicked.
-4. onLongClick： this function is called when the control is long pressed;
+4. onLongClick： this function is called when the control is long pressed.

 ### Example